AI Phone Answering After Hours: What It Catches and What It Costs

 Estimated comparison based on industry reports: manual versus AI-automated dental insurance verification workflows

-For multi-location dental groups and DSOs managing hundreds of daily verifications across multiple offices, the efficiency gain is transformative.
+For multi-location dental groups and DSOs managing hundreds of daily verifications across multiple offices, the efficiency gain is substantial.
 Instead of staffing a centralized verification team of five or six full-time employees, the organization can deploy dental insurance verification AI across every location simultaneously, verifying the entire next-day schedule in a fraction of the time and at a fraction of the cost.
 The freed-up staff can be redeployed to higher-value tasks like treatment coordination, collections follow-up, and patient relationship management.

 The recall system is the heartbeat of a healthy dental practice.
 Preventive hygiene visits typically account for 25 to 35 percent of total practice production, and they serve as the primary pipeline for diagnosing and presenting restorative and cosmetic treatment.
 Yet the average dental practice has 20 to 30 percent of its active patient base overdue for a hygiene appointment at any given time.
 That translates to hundreds or even thousands of patients who have quietly disengaged, not because they dislike the practice, but because life got busy and no one followed up with enough persistence or convenience.